MariusVentus/AlphaVantage-Wrapper/README.md

 A quick wrapper for AlphaVantage using C++17's Windows 10 features.

 Features
-Reads Key from AlphaVantageKey/Key.txt file, for from a variable in the GetFunctions Header.
+>Reads Key from AlphaVantageKey/Key.txt file, for from a variable in the GetFunctions Header.

+>Functions made for all Stock Time Series and Foreign Exchange Calls.

 Planned Features